In A Nutshell

 The m-80 headphone is up there with best sounding sub-$200 portable I’ve tested.
-It has a rich, warm sound with food fidelity but plenty of bass.
-This is what Stereophile Magazine has to say about the sound:
+It has a rich, warm sound with good fidelity but plenty of bass.
+This is what Stereophile Magazine had to say:

 It’s time to get into the musical qualities of the M-80 in greater detail.
 At this point in my listening, the highs are smooth and extended, and the midrange sounds just right.
 Then there’s the bass.
 Ooooh, the bass.
 Compared to other portable headphones I’ve had, the bass is tighter and more detailed, yet has greater impact.
 I can not only hear 15 hz softly and 20 hz strongly, but I can hear the beats of those frequencies, albeit at 20 hz it’s too rapid to hear as a clearly enunciated staccato sound.
 And this is not just harmonics playing tricks – the 15 and 20 hz fundamentals with low distortion are obvious and well defined.